jgm/cheapskate/README.markdown

 slowdowns.
 This processor has been tested on many large inputs consisting of random strings of characters, with performance that is consistently linear with the input size.
 (Try `make fuzztest`.)

+## Installing

+To build, get the Haskell Platform, then:

+    cabal update && cabal install

+This will install both the `cheapskate` executable and the Haskell library.
+A man page can be found in `man/man1` in the source.

 ## Usage